A framework for missing-energy searches with anomalous light vectors: Missing-energy signatures of light vectors

 The KOTO experiment at J-PARC instead targets the rare decay $K_{L}\rightarrow\pi^{0}\nu\bar{\nu}$~\cite{KOTO:2024zbl}.
 Zero events were observed in the signal region and upper limits were established on $\BR(K_{L}\to\pi^{0}\nu\bar{\nu})<2.2\times10^{-9}$ at $90\%$ C.L., to be compared with a SM value around $3\times10^{-11}$~\cite{Buras:2022wpw,DAmbrosio:2022kvb,Anzivino:2023bhp}, as well as on $\BR(K_{L}\to\pi^{0}X)$ for a set of mass hypotheses $m_{X}$, where $X$ is an invisible state in the mass range $m_X\in[0,260]$ MeV.

 Within our framework, the above bounds on the $K\to\pi X$ decays can be turned into an upper limit on $g_X {\cal A}_{XWW}^\text{SM}$ by means of Eq.~\eqref{eq:gxididj}, as shown in Fig.~\ref{fig:Ktopi}.
-In the particular case of $\tau$-flavor gauge symmetry, the resulting limits from NA62 (with the 2016--2022 dataset) and KOTO are shown, respectively in red and blue, in Fig.~\ref{fig:pospelov}.
+In the particular case of $\tau$-flavor gauge symmetry, the resulting limits from NA62 (with the 2016--2022 dataset) and KOTO are shown, respectively in light pink and light blue, in Fig.~\ref{fig:pospelov}.

 The Belle collaboration obtained upper limits at $90\%$ C.L.~on $b\to d\nu\bar\nu$ decays~\cite{Belle:2017oht}, which remain the most stringent ones reported to date.
 In this case, the full event kinematics is not reconstructed, and thus the $q^{2}$ dependence is not available.
 Therefore, only global upper limits exist to constrain models with missing energy signature.
 Collectively, the bounds at 90\% C.L.~read as